llinauer/rnn_101/README.md

 ## Going further

-Now that we did train a promising RNN (LSTM) for predicting the digit sum of 4-digit sequences, we can check if it generalizes.
+Now that we did train a promising RNN (LSTM) for predicting the sum of 4-digit sequences, we can check if it generalizes to longer sequences.
 I created a dataset, that consists of only sequences of 5 digits for this purpose.
-Remember that the RNN was only trained on sequences of up to length 4.
-It never saw a longer sequence in its life.
+Remember that the RNN never saw a sequence that long in its whole life.
 So by runing it on longer sequences, we can tap into its generalization performance.
 The `test.py` script can be fed with the trained weights of an RNN and a either a specific sequence to run it on, or a complete dataset of sequences.
 Be careful to use the correct `model.model_type` and `model.hidden_size` arguments when running.

 For example: